 * reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/econ-polls?RIC=TWEXOR%3DECI poll data

-TAIPEI, Sept 17 (Reuters) - Taiwan’s export orders likely rose in August for a sixth straight month, a Reuters poll showed, buoyed by robust global demand for technology products during coronavirus-induced lockdowns that have forced people to stay indoors.
+TAIPEI, Nov 17 (Reuters) - Taiwan’s export orders likely rose in October for an eighth straight month, a Reuters poll showed, buoyed by continued demand for technology products during coronavirus-induced lockdowns that forced millions around the world to stay home.

-The median forecast from the poll of 11 economists was for export orders to rise 8.2% from the same period last year.
-Forecasts ranged from a growth of 1.2% to 14.6%.
+The median forecast from the poll of 13 economists was for export orders to rise 8.2% from the same period last year.
+Forecasts ranged from a growth of 3.5% to as high as 11%.

 Taiwan’s export orders are a leading indicator of demand for Asia’s exports and for hi-tech gadgets, and typically lead actual exports by two to three months.
-(Poll compiled by Carol Lee; Reporting by Ben Blanchard; Editing by Subhranshu Sahu)
+(Poll compiled by Carol Lee; Reporting by Ben Blanchard, Editing by Sherry Jacob-Phillips)

 Our Standards: The Thomson Reuters Trust Principles.